 AFDI 'wanted' ads not approved for public transit

 The case arose from Seattle, Washington, and involved advertising on the public transit system, which serves hundreds of thousands of riders.

-The system sells advertising subject to preapproval.
+The county transit system sold advertising subject to preapproval.
 Although it has accepted advertisements from a variety of political perspectives, it encountered criticism when it ran an advertisement from the State Department and the Federal Bureau of Investigation that posted pictures of 16 wanted international terrorists, many of Middle Eastern descent, and offered a reward for their capture.

 After the State Department voluntarily withdrew the ads, the American Freedom Defense Initiative (AFDI) attempted to place similar ads, which the county rejected as false or misleading, demeaning, and possibly discomfiting.
-The district court rejected this suit on the basis that the space was a “limited public forum” and that the system’s restrictions “reasonable and view-point neutral,” and the 9th U.S. Circuit Court of Appeals affirmed.
+The AFDI sued.
+The district court rejected this suit on the basis that the space was a “limited public forum” and that the system’s restrictions “reasonable and viewpoint neutral,” and the 9th U.S. Circuit Court of Appeals affirmed.

 In arguing that the Supreme Court should have taken the case, Justice Thomas observed that the 2nd, 6th, 7th, and D.C.
 Circuits had all ruled in similar situations that such advertising spaces were “designated” rather than “limited” public forums and that the government would accordingly have to provide “compelling” justifications for suppressing ads that were “narrowly tailored” to this end.